trxdave/ireland-rugby-quiz/README.md

 * Add pictures in question for which stadium?, Who is that players?, etc.
 * Add video in question for what will happen next shot the ball or catch the ball?
 * Add high scores board.

+It's always great to have plans for future improvements.

 # Technologies used #